analyzethis1/ML-Project-1/LightGBM/readme.md

 The initial model training utilizes the ASHRAE energy prediction dataset.
 To train the model:

 1. Download the ASHRAE dataset from [Kaggle](https://www.kaggle.com/c/ashrae-energy-prediction/data)
-2. Place the following files in a `datasets` folder within the LightGBM directory:
+2. Place the following files in a `datasets` folder within the Light GBM directory:
    - `building_metadata.csv`
    - `train.csv`
    - `weather_train.csv`